-Back to school (again): The 15-minute trick that is about to change your hectic mornings
+Back to school: The 15-minute trick that is about to change your hectic mornings

-I am ready for a lot of things when it comes to my children going back to school this coming week.
+I am ready for a lot of things when it comes to my children going back to school soon.

 Oh, and I am so ready to drink my coffee while it is still hot.